drlongnecker/PowerPlanner/README.md

 As needed for personal use.

-## Support Emberlit
+## Support PowerPlanner

-If Emberlit is useful to you, feel free to buy me a cup of life--coffee!
+If PowerPlanner is useful to you, feel free to buy me a cup of life--coffee!

 <a href='https://ko-fi.com/W7W7VG6N' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://storage.ko-fi.com/cdn/kofi6.png?v=6' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>